 For a sweet smelling gift, visit the Lavender Christmas Craft Fair on Dec.
 7 in downtown Grand Junction.
 Prized for its perfume, medicinal properties, culinary attributes, and beautiful color, lavender has been one of the most popular herbs for centuries and is one of the newest crops to be grown in western Colorado.
 The Christmas Craft Fair will feature quality handcrafted lavender-related items as well as unique arts and crafts.

-Located in the heart of Colorado’s bountiful Western Slope, the Grand Junction area is known for its exceptional harvests.
+The Grand Junction area is known for its exceptional harvests.
 Though the growing season is short, you can enjoy the fruits of the orchards well through the winter with treats from Alida’s, located on Main Street in Grand Junction.
 Specializing in fruit, Alida’s offers home-canned jams, jellies, syrups, salsas, and treats like chocolate-dipped dried fruit.
 Pick out a gift box or send a gift certificate to spread a little home-grown holiday cheer.

 Based in Grand Junction, Loki was the first brand of outerwear clothing to incorporate face shields and mitts into its designs.
 These protective elements, which are invisible until needed, are part of the casual yet performance-based brand that has become a leader in the industry.